When students are engaged in learning that is meaningful, joyful, and challenging, they flourish.

-Amana Academy West Atlanta will be located on the campus of Camp Timber Ridge at 5601 N. Allen Road, Mableton, GA 30126.
+Amana Academy West Atlanta is located on the campus of Camp Timber Ridge at 5540 N. Allen Road, Mableton, GA 30126.

-Amana Academy West Atlanta will conduct a lottery in mid-February, 2022.
+Amana Academy West Atlanta will conduct a lottery on February 10, 2023.
 We will admit students on a space-available basis.
 Any student who is a resident of the state of Georgia and who meets the minimum age and grade requirements is eligible to attend.
 Amana Academy will not discriminate on the basis of race, ethnicity, national origin, gender, religion or disability.
 Being a public charter school, Amana Academy will not charge tuition.

 You can find more information about the lottery process by clicking the following link: Amana Academy West Atlanta Annual Enrollment and Lottery Procedures Policy Description.